lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 ***

 ## Directory vs. Folder

-Both of these words refer to the same thing.
+"Directory" and "Folder" both refer to the same thing.
 Folder makes a lot of sense when we think of an isolated folder as a "bin" containing many files.
 However, the analogy to a physical file folder falters when we start thinking about the relationship